Stacks-Labs/stacks-on-stacks/_PRESS-RELEASE.md

   > Sign up via social media, and either search for trips that others have planned, or create your own.

 ## Customer Quote ##
-  > "I was tired of going on my solo vacations and having all of my meals and outings be solo.
+  > "I was tired of going on my solo vacations and having all of my meals and outings have to be alone.
 Thanks to amiGo,
   > I met Bob and Carol, and now we plan all kinds of trips together!"
   > -- Alice (amiGo user)